-When experiencing depression it can feel as if there is nothing that will make a positive difference.
+When experiencing depression or anxiety it can feel as if there is nothing that will make a positive difference.
 This is not true.
 The very decision to do something is a significant one.
 When you are eventually over this period in your life, you may even look back on it as a “useful wakeup call” which signified that something needed to change.
 Depression is not your fault.
 It is experienced by millions of “normal” people.

 So What Exactly is Depression?